daskeyboard/daskeyboard.io/q-api-doc.md

 Optional fields:
 **message** string - message of Signal (default: empty string ""), e.g. "Lucky you!
 Apple stock is greater than $500".
 **effect** string - effect of the Signal (default: "SET_COLOR"), e.g. "BLINK".
+**action** string which is formatted "actionType:value" - action that can be triggered once the Signal has been received (the actionType is either "ur" or "open")
 **shouldNotify** boolean - indicates if the applications should create a notification when the Signal is received, only if it has not been read or archived (default: false), e.g. true.
 **isRead** boolean - indicates if the Signal has been read (default: false), e.g. true.
 **isArchived** boolean - indicates if the Signal has been archived (default: false), e.g. true.